Secure Linear MDS Coded Matrix Inversion: Coded Matrix Inversion

 In the case where only one column is not known, one can determine the subspace in which the missing column lies in, but without the knowledge of at least one entry of that column, it would be impossible to recover that column.
 Even with such an approach or a matrix completion algorithm, the entire $\Ab$ is determined before we proceed to inverting $\Ab$, or performing linear regression to solve $\Ab\bb=\eb_i$.
 Problems similar to the one illustrated in \eqref{perturbed_example} are extensively studied in conditioning and stability of numerical analysis \cite{TB97}, and in perturbation theory.
 This is not a focus of our work.

 Furthermore, by the data processing inequality \cite[Corollary pg.35]{CT06}, the above imply that no less than $N^2$ information symbols can be delivered to each worker, while hoping to approximate a column of $\Ab^{-1}$, if no assumption is to be made on the structure of $\Ab$.
-This means that we cannot deliver a representation of $\Ab$ with less than $N^2$ symbols.
+Hence, we cannot deliver a representation of $\Ab$ with less than $N^2$ symbols.
 This is a consequence of the fact that a dense vector is not recoverable from underdetermined linear measurements.
-We can however send an encoded version of $\Ab$ to the workers consisting of $N^2$ symbols, which guarantees security against eavesdroppers.
+We can however send an encoded version of $\Ab$ to the workers consisting of $N^2$ symbols, determined by a modified Lagrange polynomial, which guarantees security against eavesdroppers.

-Such encryptions date back to Shamir's secret sharing scheme \cite{Sha79}, which is also based on $\rs$ codes.
+Similar cryptographic protocols date back to Shamir's secret sharing scheme \cite{Sha79}, which is also based on $\rs$ codes.
 More recently, this idea has extensively been exploited in LCC \cite{YSRKSA18}.
 The way it is used in LCC differs from ours, as we need knowledge of the entire matrix $\Ab$.